-Free trade agreements (FTAs) are treaties between two or more countries that benefit Australian importers, exporters, producers and investors by reducing and eliminating certain barriers to international trade and investment.
+A free trade agreement (FTA) is an international treaty between two or more economies that reduces or eliminates certain barriers to trade in goods and services, as well as investment.
+Australia negotiates FTAs to benefit Australian exporters, importers, producers and investors by reducing and eliminating certain barriers to international trade and investment.
 Australia has entered into 11 FTAs with both individual countries and groups of countries.
 A number of other agreements are currently under negotiation.

 Free trade agreements in force

 Australia has entered into free trade agreements (FTAs) with 11 countries or groups of countries (listed with the date they entered into force):

 FTAs concluded but not yet in force

 Australia and Hong Kong announced the conclusion of negotiations on the Australia-Hong Kong Free Trade Agreement (FTA) on 15 November 2018.
 The agreement marks a significant milestone in our already substantial trade and investment relationship.
 Australian businesses, service suppliers, investors and farmers stand to benefit from the certainty this FTA will bring.
 For more information about the Australia-Hong Kong FTA visit our Australia-Hong Kong Free Trade Agreement page.